fontforge/fontforge/doc/sphinx/scripting/python/fontforge.rst

       As above but also merge away on-curve points which are very close to, but not on, an added extremum

-.. method:: layer.addInflections()

-   If the curvature of a spline in the layer changes sign then break the spline so that there will be a point at all points of inflection.

-.. method:: layer.balance()

-   For all cubic bezier splines of the layer make the line between the control points parallel to the chord such that the area is preserved.
-This is an improved version of the algorithm known as "tunnify".

 .. method:: layer.cluster([within, max])

    Moves clustered coordinates to a standard central value.